afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### Surimi seafood

-Surimi production in 2018 was 196.5 kt, which was approximately the same as 2017 was above the 2005--2007 average.
-Prices have, which have been rising since 2013, decrased 3\% to \$1.26 per pound in the BSAI in 2018 (Table
+Surimi production in 2018 was 196.5 kt, which was approximately the same as 2017 and was above the 2005--2007 average.
+Prices which have been rising since 2013, decrased 3\% to \$1.26 per pound in the BSAI in 2018 (Table
 \ref{tab:bsaiplck_wsl}).
-Because surimi and fillets are both made from pollock meat, activity in the fillet market can influence the decision of processors to produce surimi as smaller average size of fish can incentivize surimi production, particularly it yields a higher value than fillets.
+Because surimi and fillets are both made from pollock meat, activity in the fillet market can influence the decision of processors to produce surimi as smaller average size of fish can incentivize surimi production, particularly if it yields a higher value than fillets.
 Additionally, the supply of raw surimi material in Japan has been limited.

 ### Pollock roe

 Roe is a high priced product that is the focus of the A season catch destined primarily for Asian markets.
-Roe production in the BSAI tapered off in the late--2000s and since has generally fluctuated at under or near 20 kt annually, production averaged 27 kt in 2005--2007 and was 20.6 kt in 2018, which was up 12\% from 2017 (Fig. \ref{fig:roe}).
+Roe production in the BSAI tapered off in the late--2000s and since has generally fluctuated at under or near 20 kt annually.
+Production averaged 27 kt in 2005--2007 and was 20.6 kt in 2018, which was up 12\% from 2017 (Fig. \ref{fig:roe}).
 Prices peaked in the mid-2000s and have followed a decreasing trend over the last decade which continued until 2015.
 The Yen to U.S. Dollar exchange rate can influence prices and relatively stable